 2. Wellington on a Plate

 Check out the Wellington On A Plate Festival and try the best of New Zealand food in one place.
-The festival is in August and every day you’ll find exclusive menus, pop-up restaurants, cookery classes, and tasting events as restaurants, cafes, and bars in the city showcase regional foods from the entire country.
+The festival runs throughout August and every day you’ll find exclusive menus, pop-up restaurants, cookery classes, and tasting events as restaurants, cafes, and bars in the city showcase regional foods from the entire country.
 It’s a must-see event for foodies.

 3. Bay of Islands Jazz and Blues Festival